Shaheer5/Shaheer5/README.md

 # 💻 Shaheer Mansoor

-Hi there! 👋 I'm Shaheer Mansoor, a passionate **Frontend Developer** specializing in building high-quality web applications using modern tools and frameworks.
+Hi there! 👋 I'm Shaheer Mansoor, a passionate **Full-Stack Developer** specializing in building high-quality web applications using modern tools and frameworks.
 Welcome to my GitHub profile! 🌟

 ## 🌟 About Me